jbszczepaniak/slicetricks/README.md

 # Slice tricks

-Did you remove how to delete an element from the slice?
-Don't go to https://github.com/golang/go/wiki/SliceTricks again to figure that out, use slicetricks package instead.
+Did you forget how to delete an element from the slice?
+Don't go to https://github.com/golang/go/wiki/SliceTricks anymore to figure that out...
+Use slicetricks package instead!

 ## I want to play